Hyperpaths

 Citation

-Noteworthy uses of the minimum-hyperedge factory source code should cite the following publication: Spencer Krieger and John Kececioglu, “Computing optimal factories in metabolic networks with negative regulation”, In submission for proceedings of Intelligent Systems in Molecular Biology (ISMB 2022).
+Spencer Krieger and John Kececioglu, “Computing optimal factories in metabolic networks with negative regulation.”
+Proceedings of the 28th International Conference on Intelligent Systems for Molecular Biology (ISMB), Bioinformatics 38, 2022. link

 Funding